New Hampshire Theatre Project 2017-2018 Season

 , the first book of Kurdish folktales ever to be published in English.
 The personal story of her journey to the mountainous Kurdish region of Turkey to gather these folktales is entitled A Thousand Doorways

-and has been featured at theatres throughout the Northeast.
+and has been featured at theatres throughout the Northeast and the Edinburgh Fringe Festival.

 Tom Megan accompanies The Winter Solstice performance on piano, penny-whistle, synthesizer, guitar and accordion!
 He has written several full-length musicals and is a winner of numerous awards for the musical stage, including the prestigious 2013 Richard Rodgers Award.
 Celtic harper Margot Chamberlain has accompanied storyteller Diane Edgecomb since 1989, and also performs with The Christmas Revels, at the Museum of Fine Arts in Boston, and in many other venues.
 As a GentleMUSE, she also plays harp for staff and patients at the Dana Farber Cancer Institute.